jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 * Water and the Environment and Roads and Transportation have a high number of unresolved, active requests.
 This suggests that these services might need additional resources or more efficient workflows to meet demand.

 A potential story that we could create from this could be:
+* "To draw your readers in you have to be able to hit them with a headline figure that makes them sit up and take notice" (Bounegru et al., n.d.)
 * __“Top Issues Residents Report and How Well They’re Addressed”__
 * This could be a general story that explores the most common types of service requests and the city’s responsiveness in each area.